manuelp/oop/appunti.md

 > One of the things that always happen when you get an idea and it comes out and it's too radical for most people.
 Most people don't adopt the whole thing, they take a piece of it and then you get this approximation.

+## justObjects ##
+> If the only tool you have is a hammer, every problem looks like a nail.
+> -- Abraham Maslow

+Corollario di Rick:

+> If every tool you've SEEN is a hammer every tool looks like a hammer.

+In principio era tutto:

+- Dati in-out
+- Programmi (boxes) per trasformare input in output

+Programmazione strutturata.

+Papers presented at OOPSLA 1987:

+- "Dimension of object based design" - Wegner
+- "Constraint based programming" - Borning
+- "Self" - Ungar (techniques used for HotSpot)
+- Delegation vs. inheritance "Treaty of Orlando"

+> In 1985 Luca Cardelli and Peter Wegner, my advisor, published an ACM Computing Surveys paper called "On understanding types, data abstraction, and polymorphism".
+>
+> Their work kicked off a flood of research on semantics and type theory for object-oriented programming, wich continues to this day.
+Despite 25 years of research, there is still widespread confusion about the two forms of data abstraction, abstract data types and objects.
+- [On Understanding Data Abstraction, Revisited](http://www.cs.utexas.edu/~wcook/Drafts/2009/essay.pdf) by William R. Cook

+ADT e oggetti come concepiti da Smalltalk e Ruby sono due cose diverse.

+- ADT: allow controlled data variation (Fortran, COBOL, etc. ce l'hanno).
+Esempi: Integer, String, sono astrazioni i cui dettagli implementativi sono resi irrilevanti (circa) ai fini del loro uso.

 ## Riferimenti ##
 - [Dr. Alan Kay on the Meaning of "Object-Oriented Programming"][oop]
 - [Uniform Access Principle][uap], vedere anche la [pagina](https://en.wikipedia.org/wiki/Uniform_access_principle) di Wikipedia corrispondente